Standard Life ramps up fund business with Ignis acquisition

-LONDON Standard Life has bought Ignis Asset Management for 390 million pounds, increasing the amount of money it manages by one third as it shifts its business to fund management from insurance.

-The deal comes a week after the British finance minister overhauled the country's pensions and savings industry in a series of changes that are expected to prompt other insurers to expand their fund management arms.
+The deal comes a week after the British Chancellor overhauled the country's pensions and savings industry in a series of changes that are expected to prompt other insurers to expand their fund management arms.

-Standard Life's (SL.L) investment business passed a milestone in 2013 when the amount of money it ran for external clients exceeded the group's own funds.
-The purchase of Ignis from Phoenix Holdings (PHNX.L) means Standard Life will manage almost two thirds of total funds for external clients.

 Standard Life shares were the biggest gainers on the FTSE 100 index .FTSE, up 4.7 percent and on course for their biggest daily gain in nearly a year.